jiangfeibo/MultimodalSC/README.md

   - Model：MobileVLM
   - Video content：

-    Q：what did you see？
+    Q：What did you see?

-    A：in the image,a person is holding a book,possibly a textbook,with a flower design on the cover. the book is open and appears to be in a foreign language.the person is also holding a hand,possibly to hold the book or to show the book to someone.
+    A：In the image, a person is holding a book, possibly a textbook, with a flower design on the cover.
+The book is open and appears to be in a foreign language.
+The person is also holding a hand, possibly to hold the book or to show the book to someone.
 ## Demonstration of Edge-side Large Language Model on the NVIDIA Platform
 https://github.com/jiangfeibo/MultimodalSC/assets/67264710/7564d320-b041-4bb3-969d-817e418659e4
 ### Explanation of the video：